Help Get Out The Vote

 On Election Day, polling places are open from 6:00 a.m. to 7:00 p.m.
 Anyone in line at 7:00 p.m. will be allowed to vote.

-For the 2020 election you may also absentee vote in person (early voting) starting on Friday Sept 18th and ending Saturday Oct 31st.
+For most elections you may also absentee vote in person (early voting) starting on Friday Sept 17th and ending Saturday Oct 30th.

 In Virginia each primary election has a separate ballot listing different candidates.
 You do NOT need to be registered with a political party to vote in their primary election.
 To participate, simply tell the primary election poll worker which party's ballot you would like to receive.